zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Someone has to pay for that, and if he had medical insurance, the insurance company would probably pay for most of that.
 (As, i ndeed, it did.)

 Sometimes you need to leave the country and be brou ght back to your own country.
 This would be a case of a “medical evacuat ion.”
 The verb is “to evacuate” (evacuate).
-“To evacuate” someone means t o move them from a dangerous place to a safer place.
+“To evacuate” someone means to move them from a dangerous place to a safer place.
 In this case, it may not be that the place where you are is dangerous.
 It may be instead that the pl ace where you are doesn’t have the kind of medical services you need, so that  you have to be taken to another hospital in another country.

 Josette says, “Oh, you’re right.
 I could get really  sick or injured.”
 Tae-jin says, “And if things go terribly wrong, there’s even insu rance for if you become disabled or if there is an accidental death.”
 If so mething goes “terribly wrong,” it goes very wrong – something very bad happens.
 What could happen?
 Well, you could become disabled.
 “To be disabled” (disabled) means that you have something bad happen to your body so that you can no longer work, or perhaps even walk.
 That would be a case of being disabled o r becoming disabled.